 As we mentioned in the intro, mental health applications, as a category, are seeing a major financial windfall — with thousands of startups pulling to the forefront.
 But there are still untapped opportunities in various app subcategories, waiting for innovative startups to pitch in.

-Mental health app category | Description | Differentiating features | Examples |
+| Mental health app category | Description | Differentiating features | Examples |

-Telepsychiatry applications | Facilitate remote mental health consultations between patients and licensed mental health professionals; can be synchronous or asynchronous | Real-time video or audio conferencing, secure messaging, patient records management, prescription management, appointment scheduling, progress tracking, patient education | TalkSpace, Spring Health, Octave, Equip Health, Little Otter |
+| Telepsychiatry applications | Deliver licensed mental healthcare remotely through psychiatry, therapy, or hybrid care models; often reimbursed by employers or insurers. | Real-time video or audio conferencing, secure messaging, patient records management, prescription management, appointment scheduling, EHR integration, patient education. | TalkSpace, Octave, Equip Health, Little Otter |

-Mindfulness and meditation apps | Promote mindfulness, reduce stress, and enhance overall well-being | Guided meditations, breathing exercises, mindfulness techniques, relaxation exercises, sleep tools, progress tracking, smart coaches | Headspace, Calm Health, The Way, Breathwrk |
+| Mindfulness and meditation apps | Promote mindfulness, reduce stress, and enhance overall well-being. | Guided meditations, breathing exercises, mindfulness techniques, relaxation exercises, sleep tools, progress tracking, smart coaches. | Headspace, Calm Health, The Way, Breathwrk |

-Self-help and CBT apps | Help individuals manage various mental health disorders and address their underlying causes; сover a broad range of mental health concerns; usually based on a therapeutic approach | CBT modules, goal-setting tools, skill-building exercises, relaxation techniques, journaling prompts, progress tracking, personalized treatment plans, emergency tools | Feeling Great, MindShift CBT, Inflow, Numo, Healios |
+| Self-help and cognitive behavioral therapy (CBT) apps | Enable individuals to manage mental health conditions using structured therapeutic frameworks, often diagnosis-agnostic. | CBT modules, goal-setting tools, skill-building exercises, progress tracking, personalized treatment plans, crisis tools. | Feeling Great, Reveri, MindShift CBT, Aura |

-Mental health tracking apps | Enable individuals to monitor their mood over time, identify triggers, and learn how external factors impact their wellbeing | Mood tracking, symptom tracking, sleep tracking, progress tracking, goal setting, coping strategies, medication reminders, journaling | Reflectly, Ahead, Moodfit, Bearable, Daylio |
+| Mental health monitoring apps | Enable individuals to monitor their mood over time, identify triggers, and learn how external factors impact their wellbeing. | Mood and symptom tracking, sleep and behavior monitoring, medication reminders, wearable data integration, analytics dashboards. | Reflectly, Ahead, Moodfit, Bearable, Daylio |

-Addiction recovery apps | Support individuals in their journey to overcome addiction and help avoid relapses | Habit tracking (sobriety clock, milestones, money saved), relapse prevention tools (therapy, skill development, meditations), community forums, support groups, peer coaching, educational resources, affirmation exercises | Sober Sidekick, Less, Pelago, Recovery Path, WEconnect |
+| Addiction recovery and substance use support apps | Support individuals recovering from substance use disorders through behavioral tools and ongoing engagement. | Habit tracking (sobriety clock, milestones, money saved), relapse prevention tools (therapy, skill development, meditations), community support, peer coaching, educational resources, clinician escalation. | Sober Sidekick, Less, Pelago, Recovery Path, Reframe |

-Peer support and community apps | Supportive online communities that connect individuals based on shared mental health experiences | Community forums, group chats, peer support, social networking features, safe spaces for sharing | TalkLife, Marigold Health, 7 Cups, Wisdo |
+| Peer support and community apps | Supportive online communities that connect individuals based on shared mental health experiences. | Community forums, group chats, peer support, social networking features, safe spaces for sharing. | TalkLife, Marigold Health, WEconnect, 7 Cups, Wisdo |

-Corporate mental health and wellness apps | Support employees’ mental well-being within organizations; many are covered by health insurance plans | Stress management tools, mindfulness exercises, therapy resources, sleep improvement, self-assessment tools, employee assistance programs (EAPs), confidential counseling, peer support | Wellhub, Lyra Health, Modern Health, Spring Health, Unmind |
+| Employer mental health apps | Support employees’ mental well-being within organizations; many are covered by health insurance plans. | Therapy access, mental health screening, employee assistance program (EAP) integration, coaching, outcomes reporting, payer/employer dashboards. | Wellhub, Lyra Health, Modern Health, Spring Health, Unmind |

 How to develop a mental health app, proven roadmap from Orangesoft